- All About Financial Aid

 As with all federal loans, students apply by submitting the FAFSA (Free Application for Federal Student Aid).
 The college will offer the loan to the student in its financial aid award letter.
 The loan must be used only for educational purposes and the student must maintain satisfactory academic progress as determined by the school.

 The college will use the money to pay the student's tuition, fees, and room and board.
 If loan funds remain, they will be returned to the student to use for other educational expenses.

 Repayment Plans Are Flexible

-The plans allow between ten and twenty-five years to repay a Stafford loan, with payments beginning six months after the student leaves college or drops below half-time enrollment.
+The plans allow between ten and twenty-five years to repay a Direct loan, with payments beginning six months after the student leaves college or drops below half-time enrollment.

 - The standard plan sets up the same payment amount every month (with a minimum payment of $50).